eehlers/eehlers.github.io/nanopi/nanopi.03.partition.md

 ```
 Now build U-Boot.

 Now you have to rebuild the SD image.
 The manufacturer's instructions to do that are [here](https://github.com/friendlyarm/sd-fuse_rk3588/tree/kernel-6.1.y).
 Replace the stock `uboot.img` with the one you built.
+You can build the SD image to test these changes using the microSD card, and/or the SD-to-eMMC image to apply these changes to the eMMC.

 Restart the device.
 Now in the serial port you should see the effect of your change: